I am involved in a range of projects and relationships, which have taken me across domains, disciplines and geographies.

 Giulio Quaggiotto, Bas Leurs, Jesper Christiansen - Towards an experimental culture in government: reflections on and from practice.

-Read more about Experimentation Culture here.
+Read more about Experimentation Culture here, or see my freely accessible Field Guide to Experimentation here.

 "Emergent strategy, strategy for building complex patterns and systems of change through relatively small interactions, is to me—the potential scale of transformation that could come from movements intentionally practicing this adaptive, relational way of being, on our own and with others."